sr-bioin/scRNA_Seq/README.md

 # Header1

 ## Header 2

 ### Multiple dataset scRNA-seq analysis

 #### 1).
 Merge two data sets

 It involves combining the gene expression data of two or more single-separate experiments into a unified dataset for downstream analysis.
 Correct for technical variations and enable the comparison of biological conditions.
-Seurat, Harmony, LIGER, MNN, CSS, etc. Seurat and Harmony integration approaches
+Seurat, Harmony, LIGER, MNN, CSS, Harmony integration approaches

-    a).**Seurat integration**
+&nbsp;&nbsp;&nbsp;&nbsp;a). **Seurat integration**
-    Seurat v5 offers a streamlined approach to data integration, primarily in low-dimensional space.
+&nbsp;&nbsp;&nbsp;&nbsp;Seurat v5 offers a streamlined approach to data integration, primarily in low-dimensional space.
-    **Seurat v5** is now properly aligned under the "Seurat integration" heading.
+&nbsp;&nbsp;&nbsp;&nbsp;**Seurat v5** is now properly aligned under the "Seurat integration" heading.